dlbewley/dlbewley.github.io/_posts/2016-05-17-OpenShift-Enterprise-Upgrade-3.1-to-3.2.md

 ## IPF Image ##

 The upgrade playbook updated the image used by the default router dc, but since I use Native HA with IPfailover I do not use that router.
 Mine is called `ha-router-primary`.
 I was able to manually update the image for `ha-router-primary` as described [here](https://docs.openshift.com/enterprise/3.2/install_config/upgrading/manual_upgrades.html#upgrading-the-router).
-However, that leaves the ipfailover pods.
-Presumably it should use `v3.2.0.20-3`, but I'm not sure how to validate that.

-- **What image tag should I use for the `openshift3/ose-keepalived-ipfailover` image?**
-- **How can I enumerate the tags to find this on my own?**

 ```bash
 $ oc get dc -n default